gohopventure/ECommercePlatform/README.md

-Here's a verbose `README.md` for your microservices-based eCommerce platform.
 This document is designed to be comprehensive and cover all aspects of the project, including setup, development, deployment, and best practices.

 ```markdown
 # ECommercePlatform Microservices Architecture